m3m0rydmp/Clairvoyance/README.md

 # Clairvoyance
-A Keylogger project for my hobby.
+A Keylogger project that I made, just for fun.